YazanGhafir/SimpleConfigurator/README.md

   - The Containers are flexboxes using React Bootstrap.
   - When you click on Lift, then Lift-component sends get request to the backend to get the data and save it in its state.
   - Lift-component loopes over the gotten parameters and creates ListGroupItem component for each one that render the title of the radio-buttons-block.
-  - Each ListGroupItem component creates RadioItem component that render shows the radio buttons with there lables.
+  - Each ListGroupItem component creates RadioItem component that render shows the radio buttons with there labels.

-  # The power-points of the project
+  # The project's strengths
+  ## Scalability and automation
+  You can now simply just extend the database with arbitrary number parameters to build radio buttons for and constraines in form of disallowed-rules, and the application will render them automatically and do all the checks automatically without adding one if statement or any row of code.
+  ##  Performance
+  The frontend is fetching the database through the backend **just one time** when a product will be reviewed, and all the checks are done locally based on the constraintsList that is sent from the backend in form of small arrays that also enhances the performance of reading from and handling the constraints.
+  ##  Separation of concerns
+  Object-oriented principle SRP is clearly followed.
+Additionally No circular dependencies.
+  ## Extra-task
+  The program now is able to solve constraints with 2 and 3 parameters.
+I thought of that it may not be so often one get more than 3 mutually excluded parameters.
+The handling of 3 parameters is done in both the backend and the frontend.